-I’m right there with y’all — I love this series so much and think the movies are just fantastic adaptations.
-I can’t get enough of it even all these years later and it definitely was one of the books, The Giver was the original for me as a kid, that made me fall in love with the genre.
+But even after all these years later, I love this series so much and think the movies are just fantastic adaptations.
+I can’t get enough of it even all these years later and it definitely was one of the books, The Giver was the original for me as a kid, that made me fall in love with the dystopian genre.

-I think this selection of books are perfect for fans of The Hunger Games series, YA dystopian lovers in general or anyone who just needs a good fast-paced book similar to The Hunger Games.
+I think this selection of books are perfect for fans of the series, YA dystopian lovers in general or anyone who just needs a good fast-paced book similar to The Hunger Games.

-So whether you’ve just read the series, reread it a million times or even if you’ve never read it but LOVED the movies and are in need of a good read — I hope you find these suggestions of YA books to read if you loved The Hunger Games helpful!
+So whether you’ve just read the series, reread it a million times or even if you’ve never read it but LOVED the movies and are in need of a good read — I hope you find these suggestions helpful!

 [Disclosure: This post may contain affiliate links which means that if you click on a link and purchase something I’ve talked about or recommended, I’ll receive a very small percentage of the sale.
 Please see my disclosure policy for more info.